 The National Institute of Standards and Technology recommends using "henries" as the plural form of the unit, however the usage of "henrys" is also common.

 The gigahenry is a multiple of the henry, which is the SI derived unit for electrical inductance.
-In the metric system, "giga" is the prefix for 109.
+In the metric system, "giga" is the prefix for billions, or 109.
 Gigahenries can be abbreviated as GH; for example, 1 gigahenry can be written as 1 GH.

 Henry to Gigahenry Conversion Table